 - Log Message

-A long-form log message describing this event, optionally including expansions of fields and parameters so that the value is tailored to the event at hand.
-The possible options for this setting are the following:
+A long-form log message that describes this event, optionally including expansions of fields and parameters so that the value is tailored to the event at hand.
+It includes the

-Both log the event in the database and display it in the Web UI.
+Log the event in the database and display it in the web UI.